BuoyantIO/bb/README.md

       terminus               Receives the request and returns a pre-defined response

     Flags:
-          --downstream-timeout duration          timeout to use when making downstream connections. (default 1m0s) --fire-and-forget                      do not wait for a response when contacting downstream services.
+          --downstream-timeout duration      timeout to use when making downstream connections and requests. (default 1m0s) --fire-and-forget                  do not wait for a response when contacting downstream services.
-          --grpc-downstream-server stringSlice   list of servers (hostname:port) to send messages to using gRPC, can be repeated
-          --grpc-proxy string                    optional proxy to route gRPC requests --grpc-server-port int                 port to bind a gRPC server to (default -1) --h1-downstream-server stringSlice     list of servers (protocol://hostname:port) to send messages to using HTTP 1.1, can be repeated
+          --grpc-downstream-server strings   list of servers (hostname:port) to send messages to using gRPC, can be repeated --grpc-proxy string                optional proxy to route gRPC requests --grpc-server-port int             port to bind a gRPC server to (default -1) --h1-downstream-server strings     list of servers (protocol://hostname:port) to send messages to using HTTP 1.1, can be repeated
           --h1-server-port int               port to bind a HTTP 1.1 server to (default -1) -h, --help                             help for bb
           --id string                        identifier for this container
           --log-level string                 log level, must be one of: panic, fatal, error, warn, info, debug (default "info")
           --percent-failure int              percentage of requests that this service will automatically fail --sleep-in-millis int              amount of milliseconds to wait before actually start processing a request --terminate-after int              terminate the process after this many requests

     Use "bb [command] --help" for more information about a command.